ScriptFUSION/Porter/README.md

 -----------

  - Imports must complete synchronously.
 That is, calls to `import()` are blocking.
- - Sub-imports must complete synchronously.
+ - [Sub-imports][Sub-imports] must complete synchronously.
 That is, the previous sub-import must finish before the next starts.

 Testing
 -------